 … (unchanged);

-a letter from the issuer to the JSE confirming that the signed amended placing document, pricing supplement, supplement to the placing document, general amendment agreement, guarantee, security agreement or credit enhancement agreementto vii …(unchangedFast Track Listing Process - Documents to be submitted
+a letter from the issuer to the JSE confirming that the signed amended placing document, pricing supplement, supplement to the placing document, general amendment agreement, guarantee, security agreement or credit enhancement agreement was materially the same as that contained in the draft submitted for formal approval to the JSE, or, if not, then in what material respects it differed;

+to vii …(unchanged).

+Fast Track Listing Process - Documents to be submitted

-A secondary registered issuer utilising the Fast Track Listing Process, as detailed in section 4, shall submit an application to the JSE through a debt sponsor or designated person, in accordance with the debt market process document.
+8.5 A secondary registered issuer utilising the Fast Track Listing Process, as detailed in section 4, shall submit an application to the JSE through a debt sponsor or designated person, in accordance with the debt market process document.
 The application must be accompanied by the following documents where applicable: